dtoledo23/Parking-lot/README.md

 ### A world in constant motion

-We live in a world where being able to do things faster has become a necessity to the point where even five minutes can feel like an eternity; this couple with the fact that finding a parking space is more difficult everyday due to the constant increase of traffic makes this tedious process take longer than what the world around us demands.
-With no way to be able to explore the entirety of a parking lot we begin to lose time that although it doesn’t seem a lot at the moment (normally not more than a couple minutes), it starts to add up costing us not only time, but gas as well in an activity which should be simpler.
+We live in a world where being able to do things faster has become a necessity to the point where even five minutes can feel like an eternity.
+This is related with the fact that finding a parking space is more difficult everyday due to the constant increase of traffic; therefore, it makes this a tedious process, taking longer than what the world around us demands.
+Having no way to be able to explore an entire parking lot, one begins to lose time by small amounts a day until it becomes a tremendous total when adding those minutes in a lifetime; however, gas is also wasted in the process.

 ### What is Parkify?

-Parkify is an application that aims to solve this parking problem so you are able to find a spot to park your car in a more efficient and effective way than by searching driving around.
-It is a simple solution which manages to separate a parking lot in different areas and tells you how many spaces are free in each of this areas.
-This way, looking for a parking spot can stop being a chore and become an easy step throughout the day.
+Parkify is an application that aims to solve this simple activity that takes one's precious time, so you are able to find a spot to park your car in faster an effective way than by searching around.
+It is a simple solution which manages to separate a parking lot in different zones and tells you how many spaces are free in each of this areas.
+Also, when Parkify gets to know you better, it will be able to priotize the closest empty parking zones near your destination.
+This way, looking for a parking spot can stop being a stressful chore and become an easy daily step.

 ### How Parkify is achieved